Walk-In Counseling & Referral Services

 The Emily Program's St. Louis Park office now has walk-in hours available to Emily Program clients.

-Our Walk-in and Referral Service is available to Emily Program clients who have been through the complete intake process, over age 18, and in urgent need of crisis intervention or support.
+Our Walk-in and Referral Service is available to all Emily Program clients who have been through the complete intake process, are over age 18, and in urgent need of crisis intervention or support.
 In other words, when your primary therapist is not available in a timely manner or while you are awaiting a primary therapist (after intake evaluation).
-This service is currently only available at our St. Louis Park and St. Paul (2265 Como Ave) locations.
+This service is currently only available at our St. Louis Park location.

 What Qualifies As An Emergency?